datajoint/neuronex_workshop_2018/julia/README.md

 ## Improvements TO-DO

 * DataJoint2Julia has only been tested on the material in the tutorials in the `julia` directory of this repo.
 Remains to be tested on further parts of datajoint.
+* `d2j()` is probably not optimized for efficiency (neither in time nor memory space).
+Unclear whether that matters, though, since most of the time in fetching data from a table probably goes into accessing the server, not the `d2j` reformatting.

 # Change Log